Jack Tunney: World Wrestling Federation (1984–1995)

-Unlike later authority figures in wrestling, Jack Tunney only appeared on screen when a major decision was needed, which made his announcements seem important.
-Jack Tunney's on screen character was neutral, rather than the later heel authority figures.
+Unlike later authority figures in wrestling, Tunney only appeared on screen when a major decision was needed, which made his announcements seem important.
+Tunney's on screen character was neutral rather than the later heel authority figures.
 However, Tunney's decisions often upset the leading face characters, such as Hulk Hogan.
-Unlike the WWF's later "Attitude Era", which included storylines of Stone Cold Steve Austin, and others, regularly attacking authority figures, even heel wrestlers rarely got physical with Tunney.
+Unlike during the WWF's "Attitude Era", when wrestlers such as Stone Cold Steve Austin regularly attacked authority figures, even heel wrestlers rarely got physical with Tunney.

 Departure

 In the 1990s, Tunney's appearances on television and live events grew less frequent.
 On the July 10, 1995 airing of Monday Night Raw, Vince McMahon on commentary mentioned that Tunney had retired on Independence Day 1995.
 On July 12, 1995, due to financial struggles, McMahon chose to close its Toronto office and run the shows in Toronto without any involvement from Tunney's Toronto office (Billy "Red" Lyons was also gone since he helped Tunney run the office).
 Tunney was forced out of the WWF, retired and disappeared from the wrestling scene.
 Following Tunney's departure, Gorilla Monsoon was given the role of on-screen WWF President.
 Tunney never returned to pro wrestling and this was the end of the Tunney line of Toronto wrestling promoters.

 On September 17, 1995, the final WWF show was held at the Gardens and the 64-year affiliation of pro wrestling and Maple Leaf Gardens ended, since Tunney took with him the exclusive rights to wrestling at the Maple Leaf Gardens.
 Wrestling would return to Toronto on August 24, 1996, with a WWF show held outdoors at Exhibition Stadium drawing 21,211 fans.
 In 1997 the WWF, still unable to run shows at Maple Leaf Gardens, held a Monday Night Raw taping on January 31, 1997, at the SkyDome.
 Maple Leaf Gardens closed entirely in 1999, and the WWF returned to regular arena shows at the Air Canada Centre, which opened that fall.